con2/konsti/client/src/markdown/AboutKonstiEn.md

 ## Ropecon 2022

-In Ropecon 2022, you can sign-up to role-playing games, larps, and game tournaments in Konsti.
+In Ropecon 2022, you can sign-up to tabletop role-playing games, larps, and game tournaments in Konsti.

 Gaming Desk (Hall 3) and Larp/RPG Desk (Southern Entrance lobby) will help you with using Konsti.
 You can also get registration code or borrow tablets to use Konsti from the desks.